LittleB0xes/wasm-playground/day_0/README.md

-# Step 0 - An Empty Module
+# Day 0 - An Empty Module
 This step has, in itself, little interest. it's just a matter of creating our first file and testing our setup with a compilation without surprises :